martin-chobanyan/hpa-single-cell/README.md

 My top 6% approach to the [HPA Single Cell Classification Kaggle Competition](https://www.kaggle.com/c/hpa-single-cell-image-classification).
 The code includes peak response maps, puzzle-cam, and transformer encoders using RoI (cell mask) pooling over the CNN feature maps.

+See [this page](https://www.kaggle.com/c/hpa-single-cell-image-classification/discussion/238624) for a more detailed description of my approach.

 Overview of the cell-mask-based Transformer model (click on the image for higher resolution):

 ![cell transformer overview](https://github.com/martin-chobanyan/hpa-single-cell/blob/main/resources/cell-transformer-overview.png)